Gateways

 An Application that chooses to delegate trust to a gateway by submitting a

-s on-chain stake to pay for service to access the Pocket Supplier
+Applications onchain stake to pay for service to access the Pocket Supplier Network.

 Relay Signatures